Questions & Answers

 Miscellaneous questions

-A: There is no need to credit me or Fast Edit on your website because nobody really knows it's there.
+- Q: Do I need to credit you/Fast Edit on my website or advertise Fast Edit in any way?A: There is no need to credit me or Fast Edit on the front-end of your website because nobody really knows it's there.

 The logic behind this statement is that since Fast Edit only comes into play once the admin has logged-in, only the admin knows of it's existence, so why would you plug Fast Edit to yourself?
 And even if you've built a website using Fast Edit for a client, there's not a requirement to advertise it to them since they probably don't have the need, capacity or capability to download and install it themselves.
 They wouldn't have asked you to build their website for them otherwise, would they?!

-However, if you're so taken with Fast Edit that you want to sing its praises elsewhere on the internet, feel free to post a link to the Fast Edit website in your Blog, MySpace, FaceBook, LiveJournal, or similar.
+However, if you're so taken with Fast Edit that you want to sing its praises elsewhere on the internet, feel free to post a link to Fast Edit in your website or blog, like me Facebook, or follow me on Twitter.
+That would be absolutely smashing and much appreciated indeed!

-A: Unfortunately not.
+- Q: Will future versions of Fast Edit include a choice of starter-template/template library?A: Unfortunately not.
 The concept of Fast Edit was to provide the end-user with a quick and non-destructive way of editing and managing basic website content on YOUR pre-designed site.

 Fast Edit is a "back-end" tool.
-It is meant to be plugged into a website of your own design, giving you the freedom and control to create the base, while giving the end-user a simple and non-technical way of managing their content.
+It is meant to be plugged into a website of your own design, giving you the freedom and control to create the layout, while giving the end-user a simple and non-technical way of managing their content.

 Fast Edit is not meant to be a one-size-fits solution to getting a pre-made website.

-A: Not at this time.
 Referring back to the concept of Fast Edit (which was as a "back-end" tool, to provide the end-user with a quick and non-destructive way of editing and managing basic website content on YOUR pre-designed site), it is up to the webmaster of each site to decide which website features are necessary and to source and include them as they see fit.

-Q: Why doesn't the Fast Edit template in the download pack look like your demo (I feel cheated)?
+- Q: Why doesn't the Fast Edit template in the download pack look like your demo (I feel cheated)?A: I'm sorry you feel that way but the demo template is actually the template for MY website.
+Am I being unreasonable to ask you to design your own?

 The concept of Fast Edit is as a "back-end" tool, to provide the end-user with a quick and non-destructive way of editing and managing basic website content on YOUR pre-designed site.
 So, basically, you design a website and Fast Edit can offer the means of editing it.

-A: Sorry, but that's between you and your web designer.
+- Q: My web designer charged extra for installing Fast Edit, but it's free.
+How do I get my money back?A: Sorry, but that's between you and your web designer.
 As you can see, I do not charge for the download and use of Fast Edit and I do not hold usage agreements with anybody who chooses to install it, be it for their own use or for their client.

 That being said, there is some restructural work involved in getting Fast Edit installed on an existing site so the charge of an administration fee seems like a reasonable requirement.
 Hopefully it wasn't excessive!

-A: Fast Edit uses header and footer files (see the "includes/" folder in the download pack) to standardise the look of your website.
-Through the magic of PHP, common files, containing common blocks of code, are included on every page of your website using the PHP "include" command.
+- Q: Can you please explain what the purpose of a header and footer file is?A: Fast Edit uses header and footer files (see the "includes/" folder in the download pack) to standardise the look of your website.
+Through the magic of PHP, common files, containing common blocks of code, are included on every page of your website using the PHP "include()" command.

 This concept is not a new thing written especially for Fast Edit, and many other people have already published some excellent tutorials online, so it seems counter-productive for me to cover old ground here.
-That's not to say I won't put you on the right track though, and a very simple tutorial about the use of php includes for headers, footers and menus can be found at tizag.com.
+That's not to say I won't put you on the right track though, and a very simple tutorial about the use of PHP includes for headers, footers and menus can be found at tizag.com.

-A: In short, No. I'm sorry, but I don't have time to recode your website for you and if you don't have at least a basic understanding of HTML code, and how to manipulate it, maybe Fast Edit isn't the tool for you.
+- Q: I made my website with FrontPage so I don't "do" code - will you remake/do it for me?A: In short, No. I'm sorry, but I don't have time to recode your website for you and if you don't have at least a basic understanding of HTML code, and how to manipulate it, maybe Fast Edit isn't the tool for you.

 Unless you can get a friend to sit down and recode/divide content off for you, and install Fast Edit on your behalf, you'd probably be better off sticking with the software you do know how to use to edit your website.